 Core focus describes the internal experience of Enneagram type.
 Although we have access to all nine types of focus, we habitually use some types of focus more than others and one type of focus primarily.
 When seen as core focus instead of personality, Enneagram type is not who we are but a specific way of approaching life.
 The goal then is not to define ourselves in terms of personality but to see how our habit of focus limits us and how to move beyond that.

-Each type of focus can be thought of as a compensation triggered by an initial self-belief.
+Each type of focus can be thought of as a compensation triggered by an initial self-concern.
 This compensation then takes on a life of its own in shaping how we operate in the world and how we experience ourselves.

 - Acceptability through Behavioral Correctness